-So you were browsing CircuitBasics.com, and you stumbled upon our article Introduction to the Raspberry Pi.
+So you were browsing CircuitBasics.com, and you stumbled upon our article A History of Raspberry Pi Boards.
 After reading the article, you decided to try your hands on the Raspberry Pi.
 You rushed out to get yourself the latest Raspberry Pi 4 Model B. After coming back home with your brand new ARM-based board, you ask yourself, “Now what?”.
 This article will help you get started with your Raspberry Pi.
 We will discuss the hardware needed, and we will also familiarize ourselves with the GPIO pins.

 To get started setting up a Raspberry Pi, we need to have the necessary hardware.
 We will need a Raspberry Pi board, an SD card, a power supply, an HDMI display, a USB keyboard, and a mouse.
 Also, but optional, are a case and ethernet cable.